SerkanULUKOCA/Blacksun.XamForms/README.md

 =================
 ##View Helpers

-Xamforms is just a view helper that cuts down the time you make views, when doing them in code behind c# what it does is have a standard padding margins and spacings already done so you only have to write down the properties and their bindings
+Xamforms is just a view helper that cuts down the time you make views, when doing them in code behind c# what it does is have a standard padding margins and spacings already done so you only have to write down the properties and their bindings, this is a small library which I did to make my job a little easier.
+I have made it public so that anyone who wishes to help me make this better ill have the chance to do so

 for example a simple login viewn would be done like so